danceyoung/trycatch/README.md

  ### backend server
  Implemented by golang, providing APIs for the other parts, and reading/writing datas from/into mysql database.
  ### frontend web app
-A system platform provides intereactive user interface for administrator or normal user.
+Implemented by reactjs, a system platform provides intereactive user interface for administrator or normal user.
  - register account
  - manage your project.
 Add, edit and delete project/project member and so on
  - browse your or user allowed to browse for yourself activity and report
  - ...
  ### mobile app
- Another way to browse activity and report by real-time through Push Notification Server.
+ Another way to browse activity and report by real-time through Push Notification Server, supporting iOS and Android mobile.
  ### diaper
  A customed Flume HttpSink